 The Cabot Trail is a 298 km (185 mile) loop around the northern part of Cape Breton Island in Nova Scotia passing through the very scenic Cape Breton Highlands National Park.

 It’s considered to be one of the best places for a bike tour in all of North America – so says Bicycling Magazine – and it’s on the ‘must do’ list of many a serious biker.

-You can do it yourself – which is what my husband and I did or go with any one of the number of companies listed in my downloadable guide.
+You can do it yourself – which is what my husband and I did or go with any one of the number of tour companies.
 We booked small hotels and B&B’s and did the loop in five days.

 Highlights include dramatic scenery, fantastic downhill rides, a sense of accomplishment after climbing the big hills, hiking in Cape Breton National Park if you have the time, fresh seafood, whale watching and friendly locals.

 The length of Prince Edward Island via backroads and the Confederation Trail

 Prince Edward Island offers up easy cycling over the course of four to seven days, depending on how much time you want for extra exploring.
 Grab a shuttle and head for Tignish at the northwestern tip.

 Before you go pick up a good map and then work your way east on a combination of quiet back roads and the Confederation Trail – a tip to tip trail on old railway lines.
 Finish in Souris, about 250 kilometres later, and shuttle or cycle back to Charlottetown.

 This is a really easy trip to do on your own – and the islanders are ever helpful if you have bicycle breakdowns.
 Otherwise, sign up for a tour with MacQueens – a local island company.